SSilence/sum/README.md

 SUM - S Ultimate Messenger
 ==========================

-Copyright (c) 2013 Tobias Zeising, tobias.zeising@aditu.de
+Copyright (c) 2014 Tobias Zeising, tobias.zeising@aditu.de
 http://www.aditu.de
 Licensed under the GPLv3 license
 Version 0.8.0-SNAPSHOT

 SUM is a simple secure instant messenger for local networks.
 No server infrastructure is needed.
 User find each other by registering in a file which will be stored at a shared network folder or optionally by an simple backend written in php.
 The communication between users is RSA encrypted.
 User can verify the identity of the other users by sharing their public keys.
+SUM is ideal for communication in company's because no messages will be stored anywhere.
+The integrated public/private key management allows a encrypted communication and ensures a tap-proof and tamper-proof messaging.

 [![Build Status](https://travis-ci.org/SSilence/sum.svg?branch=master)](https://travis-ci.org/SSilence/sum) [![Dependency Status](https://david-dm.org/ssilence/sum.svg)](https://david-dm.org/ssilence/sum)